1. Describe the function f = σ(PR(0, π31 + π32)) in normal terms. For this function f, what is the value f(6, 3)?

-2. Prove, from scratch, that the function a ≤ b is primitive recursive and μ-recursive.
-Start with the definitions of a primitive recursive and a μ-recursive functions, and use only these definitions in your proof -- do not use results that we proved in class.
+2. Prove, from scratch, that the remainder function % is primitive recursive and μ-recursive.
+Start with the definitions of a primitive recursive function and a μ-recursive function, and use only this definition in your proof -- do not use results that we proved in class.

 8. Prove that the union of a decidable set and a recursively enumerable set is always recursively enumerable.
 Is such a union always decidable?
 If yes, prove it; if no, give a counter-example and explain why this is a counterexample.

-7-8.
-Design a Turing machine that computes a function f(n) = 4 * n in binary code.
-Assume that the number n is given starting from the largest bit: for example, 810 = 10002 is given as # 1 0 0 0 # # # # ...
-The algorithm for multiplying by 4 is simple: we add 00 at the end.
-For example, for the above 8, we get # 1 0 0 0 0 0 # # # # ...
-Use the general algorithm for generating a Turing machine for the composition to design a Turing machine that computes the function f(f(n)) = 4 * f(n) = 4 * (4 * n) = 16 * n.
+10. Design a Turing machine that computes a function f(n) = 2 * n in binary code (the number n is written starting with its highest bit; e.g., 610 = 1102 is written as # 1 1 0 # # ...)
+Use the general algorithm for generating a Turing machine for the composition to design a Turing machine that computes the function f(f(n)) = 4 * n.

 11. Define what is P, what is NP, what is NP-hard, and what is NP-complete; no need to give a detailed definition of reduction.
-Which of these four classes contain the problem of computing the component-wise sum of two arrays (see Problem 14)?
+Which of these three classes contain the problem of computing the component-wise sum of two arrays (see Problem 14)?
 Ali-Baba problem?
 (Reminder: we have a list of objects with known prices pi and weights wi; we need to select some of these objects so that the total price is at least P and the total weight does not exceed W.)